lectron/kosmos/README.md

   - other players can only load the world if available.
   - worlds are stored in the pre defined folder /mnt/worlds/{uuid}
   - ~/mnt folder is shared across all spigot servers
+  - works with {domain}.{tld} or simply the proxy IP address
 2. Player joins via {another_player_username}.m.ly
+  - proxy checks player's UUID
+  - check if the world's UUID is already loaded on any server
+  - proxy brings player to the server with world already loaded
+  - else, brings player to any server and load world via that server
+3. Teleportation
   -

 #How to describe Minecraftly